 Your first step should be to sign up for MyGED, a personalized online program that will be your entry point to all test activities, including scheduling tests, viewing score reports, ordering transcripts, and obtaining your diploma.

 Next, you’ll need some books or online programs to aid in the test prep process.
 Look for books that have practice tests, as those will offer you the most effective training.
 Some companies also have personalized GED courses and additional practice material online.
-As your local area opens up from COVID-19 restrictions, you may be able to find some local GED classes as well.

 Obviously, you will want to know what it will cost you to get your GED — not just the money, but the time involved.
 Securing a tutor can go a long way to getting you fully ready for the test.
 The guidance of a skilled tutor can help you obtain your desired score in less time – and with fewer headaches – than preparing solely on your own.